 Disney’s Swan and Dolphin Resorts are located on Walt Disney World property behind Disney’s Boardwalk, but these hotels are actually managed by Marriott.
 These beautiful sister resorts offer a plethora of wedding options from elopement style to full day events including ceremony and reception!
 You even still have access to booking characters like Mickey and Minnie for your wedding even though your event won’t be through DFTW!
 Get info about Disney Swan and Dolphin wedding packages online and via Carrie’s book.

 Paddlefish in Disney Springs also offers ceremonies and receptions with a few different space options available.
 Get more info about the event packages at Paddlefish via their website.

 Sensational Ceremonies offers ceremony packages at the Characters in Flight helium balloon in Disney Springs.
 Host your I do’s 400 ft. up or on the paddock with the balloon as your backdrop.
 Check out the Characters in Flight wedding packages here.

 NOTE: You can plan a ceremony at Disney’s Swan and Dolphin Resort, Paddlefish, Characters in Flight and other locations on and off Disney property and still host a Wishes reception through Disney Fairy Tale Weddings, or a private event through Disney Catered Events.
 Oftentimes this is necessary for Catholic couples that need to conduct their ceremony in a church.
-In many cases the ceremony fees at these other locations are much less expensive than DFTW ceremonies, so it could noticeably reduce your overall expenditure while still allowing you to plan a reception elsewhere on property either through DFTW or Disney Catered Events!
+In many cases the ceremony fees at these other locations are much less expensive than DFTW ceremonies, so it could noticeably reduce your overall expenditure while still allowing you to plan a reception on property through DFTW or Disney Catered Events!
 You can learn more about this in Carrie’s book.

 For my amazing friends in the Armed Forces, Shades of Green Resort offers wedding packages for you.
 Shades of Green is an Armed Forces recreation center on Walt Disney World property.
 If you’re not a member of the military you still have the option of using this location IF you have a military or government sponsor who will be in attendance at your wedding.
 Check out the Shades of Green wedding packages via their website.